-Another of the key issues that 802.11ax aims to resolve is that of mutual interference between different access points.
-In some densely covered areas this is significantly slowing down the networks.
-Solving this issue rather than just providing bearers for faster data rates will have a greater effect on real throughput.
+Another of the key issues that 802.11ax resolves is that of mutual interference between different access points.
+In some densely covered areas this issue significantly slowed down the wireless networks using previous WLAN variants.
+Solving this issue rather than just providing bearers for faster data rates often has a much greater effect on real throughput.

 IEEE 802.11ax basics

 IEEE 802.11ax is the next enhancement to the 802.11 Wi-Fi series beyond 802.11ac.
 The maximum data rate of "ac" is 7Gbps for a Wave 2 device and the maximum data rate for "ax" is 10 Gbps and this my be seen as only a small increase for the next generation of Wi-Fi.

 However, the aim of IEEE 802.11ax is not just the headline speed, but a much better experience for users in all all environments, especially where there are high user density levels on a wireless LAN.
 Here previous generations often struggled and in places like airports, large offices, events and the like, Wi-Fi could be very slow when large numbers of devices were connected.

 IEEE 802.11ax, Wi-Fi 6 seeks to resolve these issues and provide a much better level of service for large numbers of users of wireless networks.

 Some of the key performance indicators for 802.11ax are the average per station throughput, area throughput, and also the power efficiency - and a number of capabilities have been introduced to improve the power efficiency for this version of Wi-Fi.

 In terms of the headline specifications and parameters, a table of some of the key figures is given below.

 |2.4 GHz and 5GHz

 6 GHz for Wi-Fi 6E as spectrum is allocated globally